 - Pay your housing application fee on time.
 If your payment is late, your accommodation request will be considered, but cannot be guaranteed.

 - Download and complete the Housing Accommodations Form

 - Have your medical provider complete Form 3.

-All requests must be submitted to the Disability Resource Center.
+All requests and completed forms must be submitted to the Disability Resource Center.